wez/wezterm/docs/config/lua/SshDomain.md

   SSH to connect automatically into eg: a locally hosted WSL instance, together with the [default_domain](config/default_domain.md) option.

+A new `assume_unix` option, when coupled with `multiplexing = "None"`, allows wezterm to assume that the remote host uses some version of the posix shell command language by default, which in turn allows wezterm to respect the current working directory as set by [OSC 7 / Shell Integration](../../shell-integration.md) on the remote host when spawning new panes and tabs.

 ```lua
 return {
   ssh_domains = {